radareorg/radare2-book/introduction/overview.md

 ###rasm2

-A command line assembler and disassembler for multiple architectures (including Intel x86 and x86-64, MIPS, ARM, PowerPC, Java, and MSIL):
+A command line assembler and disassembler for multiple architectures (including Intel x86 and x86-64, MIPS, ARM, PowerPC, Java, and MSIL)

+#### Examples

     $ rasm2 -a java 'nop'
     00